Item

 Lauren Pease 05:27

 Yes, but not like in our immediate circle.
-I think we're also very privileged in the fact that we're in our suburbs, and we had the space and the resources to stay safe.
+I think we're also very privileged in the fact that we're in a suburb, and we had the space and the resources to stay safe.
 You know, we weren't on top of each other in our housing, we weren't sharing our housing with people that we didn't need to.
-But like just our neighbor across the street, passed away from it.
-And then her neighbor behind us passed away from it, and our friend's mother who was living in Florida at the time passed away from it as well.
+But like just our neighbor across the street, passed away from it and then her neighbor behind us passed away from it.
+And our friend's mother who was living in Florida at the time passed away from it as well.

 Ashley Tibollo 06:08